About our REU/RET site

 Our site emphasizes developing research and professional skills that enable participants to understand, conduct, and effectively communicate research in this booming area.
-Each summer, our site trains at least twelve undergraduates and four teachers for six weeks.
+Each summer, our site trains at least twelve undergraduates for eight weeks.
 The participants are mentored by faculty members from the Department of Mathematics and the Department of Computer Science.

-We recruit students nationwide, with a strong focus on underrepresented groups and students enrolled in colleges with limited research opportunities in this area.
+We recruit students nationwide, focusing strongly on underrepresented groups and students enrolled in colleges with limited research opportunities in this area.

 How does it work?

-Our REU/RET site introduces participants to the mathematical theory and computational tools used in applications.
-Our projects include a variety of topics that range from data assimilation to machine learning.
-Guided by faculty mentors, teams consisting of undergraduate students and teachers work toward creating new mathematical insight and designing practical solutions.
+Our REU site introduces participants to the mathematical theory and computational tools used in applications.
+Our projects include various topics ranging from data assimilation to machine learning.
+Guided by faculty mentors, undergraduate students work toward creating new mathematical insights and designing practical solutions.

 Our site’s activities will be centered around a common theme that differs each year:

-Within each theme, faculty mentors will pose at least four research problems each tackled by one student-teacher team.
+Within each theme, faculty mentors will pose at least four research problems tackled by one student team.

 New insights of relevance to the broader scientific community will be created and disseminated in several ways, for example,